JamieJQuinn/Lagrange/_drafts/2018-07-10-webgl-navier-stokes.md

 Every part of our simulation then uses shaders that act on these textures.
 The initial conditions are encoded in a shader, the finite difference formula that advances the simulation is a shader, even the boundary conditions are encoded in a shader that acts only at the edges of the texture.

+The object that actually gets rendered is just a square of size $$2\times2$$, linked to the shaders via a [vertex array object](https://webgl2fundamentals.org/webgl/lessons/webgl-fundamentals.html).
+Most of the shaders render this square using two triangles that cover the entire square.
+The odd one out is the shader encoding the boundary conditions that simply draws lines around the square.

 The full pseudocode looks a little like this:

 1. Set up WebGL context